 Salehi reports that this study is so significant because the participant could ingest nutrients both through a gastric feed tube that goes through or bypasses the foregut, a re-routed stomach pouch that is attached to the small intestine or orally.
 This allowed researchers to test whether the route of the meal ingestion affected when the body metabolized the glucose itself.

 Salehi believes that in patients who have severe hypoglycemia, gastric bypass reversal is a possibility.
-However with their new findings they found that just reversing gastric bypass years after surgery may not reverse the hormone changes in the body after all.
-This study was performed from grants from the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases.
+However, with their new findings, they found that just reversing gastric bypass years after surgery may not reverse the hormone changes in the body after all.
+This study was performed on grants from the National Institutes of Health’s National Institute of Diabetes and Digestive and Kidney Diseases.
 It also is associated with the NIH National Center for Advancing Translational Sciences and the Medical Research Service of the Department of Veteran Affairs.